Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusNamespaceAuthorizationRule.md

 # New-AzureRmServiceBusNamespaceAuthorizationRule

 ## SYNOPSIS
-Creates a new AuthorizationRule for given ServiceBus Namespace
+Creates a new authorization rule for the specified Service Bus namespace

 ## SYNTAX